Tomb Raider: Anniversary Controls & Gameplay Notes

 The following lists basic controls, as well as complex moves involving combinations of keys, and controls for combat and swimming.
 Lara can also do some nifty but non-essential gymnastic moves.
 I will add a separate page about these at some point.
 In the mean time, you can refer to the Tomb Raider: Legend acrobatic moves page, as these are similar.

-Whether you are using a mouse and keyboard or a gamepad for the Windows computer game, or a gamepad-type controller, you can change the controls to suit your taste.
+Regardless of which system and controller you're using, you can change the controls to suit your taste.
 Just go to the Options menu, select Controls, then follow the instructions on screen.

-Information about the heads-up display (HUD), inventory, difficulty levels, saving/loading and checkpoints, combat modes, etc., is at the bottom of the page.
-Rewards and unlockable content are covered on separate pages.
+Information about the heads-up display (HUD), inventory, difficulty settings, saving/loading and checkpoints, combat modes, adrenaline dodge, etc., is at the bottom of the page.
+Rewards and unlockable content and Xbox 360 Achievements are covered on separate pages.

 Basic Moves